Roy Orbison: Early singles

-"Uptown" reached only number 72 on the Billboard Top 100, and Orbison set his sights on negotiating a contract with an upscale nightclub somewhere.
-His initial success came just as the '50s rock-and-roll era was winding down.
+"Uptown" was a modest hit and the first song by Orbison and Melson to reach the Billboard Top 100.
+His initial success came just as the 1950s rock-and-roll era was winding down.
 Starting in 1960, the charts in the United States came to be dominated by teen idols, novelty acts, and Motown girl groups.

-Top-10 hits

-1960–1962
+"Only the Lonely"

-Experimenting with a new sound, Orbison and Joe Melson wrote a song in early 1960 which, using elements from "Uptown", and another song they had written called "Come Back to Me (My Love)", employed strings and the Anita Kerr doo-wop backing singers.
-It also featured a note hit by Orbison in falsetto that showcased a powerful voice which, according to biographer Clayson, "came not from his throat but deeper within".
+Experimenting with a new sound, Orbison and Joe Melson wrote a song in early 1960, which in using elements from "Uptown" and another song they had written called "Come Back to Me (My Love)", employed strings and the Anita Kerr doo-wop backing singers.
+It also featured a note hit by Orbison in falsetto that showcased a powerful voice, which according to biographer Clayson, "came not from his throat, but deeper within".
 The song was "Only the Lonely (Know the Way I Feel)".
-Orbison and Melson tried to pitch it to Elvis Presley and the Everly Brothers, but were turned down.
-They instead recorded the song at RCA Victor's Nashville studio, with sound engineer Bill Porter trying a completely new strategy, building the mix from the top down rather than from the bottom up, beginning with close-miked backing vocals in the foreground, and ending with the rhythm section soft in the background.
+Orbison was passing through Memphis when he tried to pitch the song to Elvis Presley (along with several other songs) to make some money quickly, but it was early in the morning and Presley did not want to see Orbison at that time.
+Orbison and Melson instead recorded the song at RCA Victor's Nashville studio, with sound engineer Bill Porter trying a completely new strategy, building the mix from the top down rather than from the bottom up, beginning with close-microphoned backing vocals in the foreground, and ending with the rhythm section soft in the background.
 This combination became Orbison's trademark sound.

 "Only the Lonely" shot to number two on the Billboard Hot 100 and hit number one in the UK and Australia.
 According to Orbison, the subsequent songs he wrote with Melson during this period were constructed with his voice in mind, specifically to showcase its range and power.
 He told Rolling Stone in 1988, "I liked the sound of [my voice].
 I liked making it sing, making the voice ring, and I just kept doing it.
 And I think that somewhere between the time of "Ooby Dooby" and "Only the Lonely", it kind of turned into a good voice."
-Its success transformed Orbison into an overnight star and he appeared on Dick Clark's Saturday Night Beechnut Show out of New York City.
+At the time of its recording, though, Orbison was struggling to earn a living, because he was only working as a singer at local dances.
+Also, the days of his working with Melson were numbered, due to disagreements such as who came up with the title for "Only the Lonely".
+The success of "Only the Lonely" transformed Orbison into an overnight star, and he appeared on Dick Clark's Saturday Night Beechnut Show in New York City.
 When Presley heard "Only the Lonely" for the first time, he bought a box of copies to pass to his friends.
-Melson and Orbison followed it with the more complex "Blue Angel", which peaked at number nine in the US and number 11 in the UK.
-"I'm Hurtin'", with "I Can't Stop Loving You" as the B-side, rose to number 27 in the US, but failed to chart in the UK.